 Lortab is to be used only with a health care provider’s prescription, to manage severe pain that cannot be managed with non-opioid medications.
 It is important to only use Lortab for the shortest length of time possible and at the lowest dose that controls pain.

 Lortab use is associated with side effects similar to those of other opioids, which include:

 - Dry mouth

-- Risk of potentially fatal overdose increases
+- Increased risk of experiencing a potentially fatal overdose

 - Increased mood swings

 Lortab addiction can be a severe condition and should prompt professional treatment as soon as possible.